dotnet/docs-maui/docs/user-interface/controls/entry.md

 ---
 title: "Entry"
-description: "The .NET MAUI Entry is a view that allows the user to enter and edit a single line of text." ms.date: 03/03/2022
+description: "The .NET MAUI Entry allows you to enter and edit a single line of text." ms.date: 03/03/2022
 ---

 # Entry

-The .NET Multi-platform App UI (.NET MAUI) `Entry` is a view that allows the user to enter and edit a single line of text.
+The .NET Multi-platform App UI (.NET MAUI) `Entry` allows you to enter and edit a single line of text.
 In addition, the `Entry` can be used as a password field.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]